craftcms/docs/docs/commerce/5.x/system/products-variants.md

 ### Prices

 Every variant has a _price_ and a _promotional price_.
-Both base prices are defined directly on the variant, but the final price shown to a customer may be determined by other [pricing rules](pricing-rules.md).
+Both base prices are defined directly on the variant, in a store’s default currency—but the final price shown to a customer may be determined by [pricing rules](pricing-rules.md) and [currency conversion](currencies.md#conversion-and-formatting).

-Prices are defined for each [store](stores.md) a variant is available in.
+Prices are defined for each [store](stores.md) a variant is available in; in the control panel, however, you will manage those differences on a per-_site_ basis.
+If two sites point to the same store, you will see the same price and input currency when editing the variant in either.

 ### Stock